nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-2.md

 2. Place the Chest on the east-most tile on the south-most row of tiles on the pier.
 You will be fishing from the east-most tile on the middle row.<br />![Ocean Chest](images/year-1-spring-2-ocean-chest.png)
 3. Fish facing east from the east-most tile using maximum casts.
 4. At 8:40 am, trash the Bamboo Pole, then travel to the sand to check for forageables and Artifact Spots.
-   - If you acquire an Artifact now, donate it to the Museum and claim the 250g reward in your journal, then return to the Beach.
+   - If you acquire an Artifact now, donate it to the Museum and claim the 250g reward in your journal, then return to The Beach.
+5. Travel to the Fish Shop.
-5. Speak to Willy when he's behind the shop counter.
-Sell him all Beach forageables and fish.
+6. Interact with the counter.
+Sell all Beach forageables and fish.
 Purchase the [Training Rod](https://stardewvalleywiki.com/Training_Rod) for 25g.
    - The Training Rod allows for easier perfect catches.
 Perfect catches increase [Experience](https://stardewvalleywiki.com/Skills) gained from fishing, which is more important than the income acquired from higher-quality fish.
-6. Exit the Fish Shop, then fish below Willy's door using minimum casts.
+7. Exit the Fish Shop, then fish below Willy's door using minimum casts.
    - Since fish quality doesn't matter with the Training Rod, there is no reason to waste time traveling to the eastern end of the pier.
    - When running low on Energy during fishing, eat items in this order (the higher the Energy per G ratio, or EPG, the better):